ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-server-provisioning/README.md

 * Import your public SSH key to OpenStack (see [Import SSH Key](https://confluence.ecmwf.int/display/EWCLOUDKB/EWC+-+OpenStack+Command-Line+client#EWCOpenStackCommandLineclient-ImportSSHkey) section of the EWC documentation).

 ## Usage
-> ⚠️ Only RockyLinux version 9 and 8 supported due to constrains imposed by [dependencies](#dependencies).
+> ⚠️ Only RockyLinux version 8 supported due to constrains imposed by [dependencies](#dependencies).

 > 💡 A VM plan with at least 4GB of RAM is recommended for successful setup and stable operation.